 Jennifer joined Watsi on March 5th, 2015.
-Seven years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Jennifer joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Jennifer's most recent donation traveled 8,800 miles to support Chan, a girl from Cambodia, to fund repair surgery.

 Jennifer has funded healthcare for 39 patients in 10 countries.